Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: The monotonicity property and convergence of non-pluripolar products

-\end{prop} \begin{proof} First we note that we can assume that the classes $\{\theta^j\}$ are in fact big.
+\end{prop} The proof of this result uses the arguments in \cite[Corollary 2.15]{BEGZ10}. \begin{proof} First we note that we can assume that the classes $\{\theta^j\}$ are in fact big.
 Indeed, if this is not the case we can just replace each $\theta^j$ with $\theta^j + \varepsilon \omega$, and using the multi-linearity of the non-pluripolar product (\cite[Proposition 1.4]{BEGZ10}) we can let $\varepsilon \to 0$ at the end of our argument to conclude the statement for pseudoeffective classes.

 For each $t\in\Delta= \{t=(t_1,...,t_n) \in \mathbb{R}^n \setdef t_j > 0\}$ consider $u_t:=\sum_{j} t_ju_{j}$, $v_t:=\sum_{j} t_jv_{j}$ and $\theta^t:=\sum_{j} t_j\theta^j$.
 Clearly, $\{\theta^t\}$ is big, and $u_t$ has the same singularities as $v_t$.
 Hence it follows from \cite[Theorem 1.2]{WN17} that $\int_X (\theta^t_{u_t})^n =\int_X (\theta^t_{v_t})^n$ for all $t\in \Delta$.
 On the other hand, using multi-linearity of the non-pluripolar product again (\cite[Proposition 1.4]{BEGZ10}), we see that both $t \to \int_X (\theta^t_{u_t})^n$ and $t \to \int_X (\theta^t_{v_t})^n$ are homogeneous polynomials of degree $n$.
 Our last identity forces all the coefficients of these polynomials to be equal, giving the statement of our result. \end{proof}